tlemane/cpp-app-template/README.md

 git push origin vX.Y.Z
 ```

-A new release is then created by Github Actions with the content of `docs/changelogs/vX.Y.Z.md` as description and with the following assets:
+A new release is then created by Github Actions with the content of `docs/changelogs/vX.Y.Z.md` and the following assets:
   * `<name>-vX.Y.Z-bin-Linux.tar.gz` (compiled binary for Linux)
   * `<name>-vX.Y.Z-bin-Darwin.tar.gz` (compiled binary for MacOS)
   * `<name>-vX.Y.Z-sources.tar.gz` (sources including submodules)